Get Your Book out With These Self-Publishing Services

 You’ve done your self-publishing research and read the self-publishing success stories—and now you’d like to know more about your options.

 Here’s a handy overview of some of the most popular self-publishing services.
-Each has their own pros and cons, advantages and disadvantages, and proprietary features.
+Each has its pros and cons, advantages and disadvantages, and proprietary features.

 High-Quality Designed & Illustrated Self-Published Books